 The two passages describe what most would consider nightmarish visions.
 How could Ruzbihan Baqli correlate these visions of blood and violence to the loving, overwhelmingly beautiful God he describes so fully elsewhere?
 Yet, if the Qur'an emphasizes Allah is Merciful and Compassionate, it also indicates that He is wrathful and strict in punishment.
 However, one may examine the esoteric nature of the above visions and discern a completely different perspective.
 Even in the case of these violent visions, Allah's Mercy and Love are boundless.
 In “The Ditches of Blood” passage, the slaughtering of Ruzbihan is the annihilation of the soul into God.
 The blood symbolizes life and as the blood fills the ditches, it “was like the shining of the rising sun, greater than the regions of the heavens and the earth.”
 This can be interpreted as alluding to the Qur'anic verse “To Allah we belong, and to Him is our return.
 (Inna lillahi wa inna ilayhi raji'un)”

 In the latter passage, entitled “The Lion of Oneness,” the vision of the lion alludes to God.
 This symbol of the Lion represents pride, majesty, and might all in one.
 For God will not readily forgive those who associate anything with Him.Again, we can theorize that the eating of the prophets, the messengers, the saints and Ruzbihan Baqli himself symbolizes the Divine Union of soul and Creator.
 Baqli ends the passage by saying that “The Truth (Al-Haqq) manifests the attributes of eternal greatness in the form of the Lion.
 Its real significance is that the knower of God is a morsel for the wrath of unknowing in the station of annihilation.”
 The idea that one becomes a “morsel” for God ultimately ties into the concept of fana.
 Here the ruh of the human, and for that matter, all of creation, is “devoured” by God.
 Our souls are “eaten up,” and we are released from this realm of existence.
-Thus our souls are digested and returned to Him, in a primordial paradox of existence within the nonexistence, where nothing exists except the Real, God and only God.
+Thus our souls are digested and returned to Him in a primordial paradox of existence within the nonexistence, where nothing exists except the Real, God and only God.

 Baqli pays the utmost respect to “his prophet,” Muhammad.
 He notes the Prophet's superior knowledge of the Divine and Muhammad's unique relationship with God in several entries.
 In “The Ocean of Wine” entry, he envisions Muhammad, “cross-legged in the midst of the deep ocean, drunk... in his hand was a cup of wine from that ocean.”
 Most traditional practicing Muslims would find this image appalling and blasphemous, but for Baqli and many Sufis it is a vision of Muhammad drunk on the love of God.
 Ruzbihan is given drink of this wine from the ocean, and states that “I realized that he is superior to all the rest of creation, since they die thirsty and he is drunk in the midst of the ocean of majesty.”